Bahnhofplatz

 From the station square, turn left and cross the railway tracks in a southerly direction.

-From the Einheimer Steige road, choose the turnoff to the left and now hike along the edge of the forest and along fields towards the east and towards Obernbreit.
+From the Einheimer Steige road, take the turn-off to the left and walk along the edge of the forest and along fields in an easterly direction towards Obernbreit.

-You are already walking a little uphill here and with a beautiful view far into the landscape of the Maindreieck.
+The route is already slightly uphill here and offers beautiful views far into the landscape of the Maindreieck.

-After about two kilometres, you will pass the Galgenbergbrünnle, which is surrounded by small walls, is somewhat hidden in the grass and has a little water.
+After about two kilometres, you will pass the Galgenbergbrünnle, which is surrounded by small walls, somewhat hidden in the grass and carries a little water.

-If you follow the road straight on, you will reach the Obernbreit cemetery, at the end of which you will stand in front of the Kreuzkapelle.
+If you follow the road straight ahead, you will come to the Obernbreit cemetery, at the end of which you will find yourself in front of the Chapel of the Cross.
 This was a place of pilgrimage centuries ago.

-The first documented mention of the chapel is in 1301, here still as "Church of the Holy Cross".
+The chapel was first mentioned in a document in 1301, here still as the "Church of the Holy Cross".
 It served as a pilgrimage chapel.
-In 1584, the cemetery was laid out around the Chapel of the Holy Cross.
+In 1584, the cemetery was laid out around the Holy Cross Chapel.
 The cemetery around the parish church in the centre of the village was closed.
 In 1590, the new churchyard received its gate.
-In 1595, the little church was renovated, the nave was raised and Gothic tracery windows were inserted.
+In 1595, the church was renovated, the nave was raised and Gothic tracery windows were installed.
 The entrance was moved to the north side, perhaps due to the installation of a new gallery.

-On 25 July 1699, the church bell rang for the first time in the Obernbreit cemetery.
+On 25 July 1699, the funeral bell rang for the first time in the Obernbreit cemetery.
 In 1716, the church received an organ.
-In 1783, the cemetery was extended by about 1,000 square metres and walled in.
-In 1961 the cemetery chapel was renovated again and in 1974 the electric ringing system was installed.
+In 1783, the cemetery was extended by around 1,000 square metres and walled in.
+The cemetery chapel was renovated again in 1961 and the electric bell system was installed in 1974.

-On 5 and 6 March 1942, the bell of the cemetery chapel, together with two bells of the parish church cast in 1892, had been confiscated by the Nazi rulers for the war economy.
+On 5 and 6 March 1942, the bell of the cemetery chapel, together with two bells from the parish church cast in 1892, were confiscated by the Nazi rulers for the war economy.
 Only the cemetery bell returned on 21 September 1947 and was led in solemn procession to the cemetery chapel.

 Between 2009 and 2010, the chapel was once again thoroughly renovated and restored.

-In 1748, the Jewish religious community of Obernbreit built a synagogue and used it until the dissolution of the community in 1911.
-The following year, the building was sold and changed owners six times in the course of 100 years.
+In 1748, the Jewish religious community of Obernbreit built a synagogue and used it until the community was dissolved in 1911.
+The building was sold the following year and changed hands six times over the course of 100 years.

-It was used as a barn, repair workshop and storage room.
-Each user rebuilt it to suit their needs, removing parts and installing new ones.
-A large opening was broken into the southern façade to allow large agricultural equipment to enter, the cellar neck above the entrance to the mikvah was filled in to gain space, and the floor was given a thick concrete covering.
-A mezzanine floor was added so that almost nothing on the inside or outside of the building reminded anyone of a synagogue.
+It was used as a barn, repair shop and storage room.
+Each user remodelled it according to their needs, removing parts and installing new ones.
+A large opening was made in the southern façade to allow large agricultural equipment to enter, the neck of the cellar above the entrance to the mikvah was filled in to gain space and the floor was given a thick concrete covering.
+A mezzanine floor was added so that almost nothing inside or outside the building was reminiscent of a synagogue.

-In painstaking research work, the interior of the former synagogue could be partially reconstructed.
-Records from an old family chronicle as well as research within the framework of a doctoral thesis were helpful here.
+Through painstaking research, it was possible to partially reconstruct the interior of the former synagogue.
+Records from an old family chronicle and research carried out as part of a doctoral thesis were helpful here.

 An old wedding stone (chuppa stone) in the shape of a Star of David was found in the walls of the synagogue.
-The original mikveh, the ritual bath, was uncovered in 2007 and is unique in Lower Franconia in this state of preservation.
+The original mikvah, the ritual bath, was uncovered in 2007 and is unique in this state of preservation in Lower Franconia.

 An der Synagoge 1